AFG64/aquaguard-c-data-platform/report/report.md

 # AquaGuard C Data Platform – Group 10 (IE University)

-**WEB FOLDER AND SIMULATOR_PY FOlDER WERE DONE WITH AI AND WE DONT WANT THEM TO BE EVALUATED.
+**WEB FOLDER AND SIMULATOR_PY FOLDER WERE DONE WITH AI AND WE DONT WANT THEM TO BE EVALUATED.
 THE REST OF THE REPOSITORY WAS OUR WORK**

 ## Topic description
 AquaGuard is a C-based gateway that ingests line-delimited JSON sensor data and serves a live local dashboard at `http://localhost:8080`.
 The system reports **flow (L/min)**, **humidity (%)**, **temperature (°C)**, and **pressure (kPa)**, plus **connection status** and an **emergency banner** for threshold breaches (flow high/low, humidity, temperature, pressure).